Osbakk88/Project-Exam-1-/PROJECT_PLANNING.md

 - **Week 5**: Shopping cart (this was hard!)
 - **Week 6**: Making it look better and fixing bugs

-This plan was not followd to the point I wish.
-I had to take some breakes and start at diffrent pionts in the assignment.
-So I dont feel as structured as I would like.
+This plan was not followed to the point I wish.
+I had to take some breaks and start at different points in the assignment.
+So I don't feel as structured as I would like.

 ## Help I Got

 - **Teacher's API guide** - Showed me exactly how to connect
 - **Designmodo tutorial** - For cart design ideas (combined with my Figma designs)
-- **AI help** - For organizing this document and understanding concepts in codeing.
-It has been a very usefull tool.
-But I see that I can not be used without guaidance and understanding.
+- **AI help** - For organizing this document and understanding concepts in coding.
+It has been a very useful tool.
+But I see that it can not be used without guidance and understanding.

 All the actual coding was done by me, but I got help understanding how to organize and plan properly from my assignment, the teacher and AI.